 Origin of Moroccan Rugs – A Brief History

 The history of the Moroccan carpet goes all the way back to the Paleolithic Era.
-It is an ancient technique handcrafted by Berber women who were used to weave these carpets primarily for their utility, given Morocco’s distinctive climatic conditions in the Atlas mountains.
+It is an ancient technique handcrafted by Berber women who were used to weaving these carpets primarily for their utility, given Morocco’s distinctive climatic conditions in the Atlas mountains.

 Different Types of Moroccan Rugs